bguppl/interpreters/class_material/chap1.md

 * It is easy to define arrays, give them names, initialize them with values, pass them as parameters, access their elements.
 * It is easy to define functions.
 * Functions can invoke other functions when knowing their name and the parameters they expect.
-* It is easy to test functions using facilities like Mocha and Chai.
+* It is easy to test functions using facilities like Jest.

 In other words, the language *encouraged us* to organize our program in a good manner.